-Keep reading to find out how Utility Point matches up to other brands, including on prices and customer service.
+Keep reading to find out how Utility Point matched up to other brands, including on prices and customer service.

 Utility Point came 15th out of 25 energy companies rated by 7,460 members of the public in the annual Which? energy companies satisfaction survey – the broadest independent view of energy companies available.

 The graphic below shows the breakdown of Utility Point’s score in our latest survey.
 Scroll down to read our verdict on this energy firm and to find out more about its prices.

 We included Utility Point in our energy companies survey for the second time this year.
 It has finished just below mid-table so it still has some way to go to ‘shake up the energy industry’ as it claims it plans to do.

 It gained a ‘good’ rating on one of the four aspects of service we gathered enough customer responses to rate in our survey, and a ‘fair’ rating on the others.